-(6) The licensed professional shall sign the JFS 01608 "Licensed Professional Statement" (rev. 1/2009) acknowledging receipt of the materials required by paragraph (L)(5) of this rule.
-A copy of the signed JFS 01608 shall be submitted to the Ohio department of job and family services (ODJFS) within ten days after receipt by the PCSA or PCPA.
+(6) The licensed professional shall sign the JFS 01608 "Licensed Professional's Statement" (rev. 10/2014) acknowledging receipt of the materials required by paragraph (M)(5) of this rule.
+A copy of the signed JFS 01608 shall be submitted to the PCSA or PCPA.

 (8) Each completed JFS 01688 shall remain in effect for twelve months from the date of the final decision as documented on the JFS 01688.

 (a) If it has been determined that RCNO should be a factor considered in the child's placement, an updated JFS 01688 and assessment shall be completed prior to the twelve month expiration date.

 (b) If it has been determined that RCNO should not be a factor considered in the child's placement, an updated JFS 01688 and assessment is not required prior to the twelve month expiration date.
 In such instance, the PCSA or PCPA may update the JFS 01688 and assessment as deemed necessary.

 (9) The following documents shall be presented as part of the placement decision making process at each matching conference in which the child is considered for a match with a prospective adoptive family:

 (b) The JFS 01690 "Documentation of the Pre-Adoptive Staffing and Updates" (rev. 2/2014.)

 (11) The PCSA or PCPA shall submit the JFS 01689 to ODJFS within ten days of the matching conference if the PCSA or PCPA determined that RCNO should be a factor considered in the child's placement.